 Do a Little Shopping In Santa Claus Indiana

 Need some rum in your rum papa pum?
 Swing by the Old Tyme Liquors to stock your fridge with some holiday cheer.
-The Holiday Food Store is located nearby so grab your supplies for your cabin, camper or whatever you may be sleeping in.
+The Holiday Food Store is located nearby so grab your supplies for your cabin, camper, or whatever you may be staying.

-Then swing over to Santa Claus Christmas Store to see more ornaments than you ever thought possible.
-They make fresh cookies in the store so be sure to grab this decant treat while you shop or wait to see Santa.
+Then swing over to Santa Claus Christmas Store to see more ornaments and Christmas decorations than at the North Pole.
+The store makes fresh cookies so be sure to grab this decant treat while you shop or wait to see Santa.
 During the holidays they have crafts for the kiddos.
 Just remember to be good because Santa is always watching.

 Plan a Visit out to Saint Meinrad Archabbey